Wug-snake graphs and Markov numbers of matrix semigroups: Introduction

-More recently, Markov numbers have been linked to quiver representations and cluster algebras, see, e.g., works by R.~Schiffler~\cite{Sch2014,Schiffler2024} (for an introduction to cluster algebras, we refer to~\cite{FZ2002}).
-A generalization of Markov numbers provided by specific generalized cluster algebras was studied by E.~Banaian and A.~Sen in~\cite{BS2024}.
-Quantised Markov numbers were introduced by S.~Evans, J.~Perrine, S.~Morier-Genoud, and V.~Ovsienko in~\cite{EJ2025}.
-A surprising relation between Markov numbers and Jones polynomials was discovered by K.~Lee and R.~Schiffler in~\cite{KS2019}.
-The geometric properties of generalised Vieta polynomials were studied by S.~Veselov, S.J.~Evans, and B.~Winn in~\cite{EVW2025}.
+More recently, Markov numbers have appeared in the theory of quiver representations and cluster algebras; see, for example, the works of R.~Schiffler~\cite{Sch2014,Schiffler2024} and the foundational paper of S.~Fomin and A.~Zelevinsky~\cite{FZ2002}.
+Generalised Markov numbers from cluster-algebraic constructions were studied by E.~Banaian and A.~Sen~\cite{BS2024}.
+Quantised Markov numbers were introduced by S.~Evans, P.~Jouteur, S.~Morier-Genoud, and V.~Ovsienko~\cite{EJ2025}.
+Further related developments include the connection with Jones polynomials discovered by K.~Lee and R.~Schiffler~\cite{KS2019}, and the study of generalised Vieta polynomials by S.~Evans, A.~Veselov, and B.~Winn~\cite{EVW2025}.

-\textbf{Basics of snake graphs.} The fundamental idea of representing perfect matchings on a grid of squares dates back to 1961 with the independent works of P.~Kasteleyn and the team of H.N.V.~Temperley and M.~Fisher.
-They solved the ``dimer model'' in statistical mechanics, which evaluates the number of perfect matchings on an $m \times n$ grid.
-Because a perfect matching on a square grid is geometrically equivalent to covering a chessboard with $2 \times 1$ dominoes, these matchings became universally known as ``domino tilings.''

-In 1955, H.~Cohn~\cite{Cohn1955} initiated the study of objects that are intimately related to perfect matchings of snake graphs and Markov numbers.
-Later, in 2005 (though published in 2020), J.~Propp~\cite{Propp2020} related snake graphs to frieze diagrams.
-His ideas were further developed by M.~Aigner, who explained the interplay between Markov numbers and the number of perfect matchings of special types of snake graphs (referred to as domino graphs) in~\cite{Aigner2013}.
-An elegant method for writing continued fractions directly from snake graphs was introduced by \.{I}.~\c{C}anak\c{c}\i\ and R.~Schiffler in~\cite{CS2013,CS2020}.
-Today, snake graphs are widely recognized as a fundamental bridge between Markov numbers and cluster algebras (see, e.g., \cite{Sch2014}).

-The study of perfect matchings on snake graphs with various weight systems was explored by G.~Musiker in~\cite{Mus2008} (in relation to the numerators of associated Laurent polynomials), and later by S.~Evans, J.~Perrine, S.~Morier-Genoud, and V.~Ovsienko in~\cite{EJ2025} (for quantized versions of Markov numbers).
-Furthermore, the concept of perfect matchings was generalized to higher dimer covers on snake graphs by Musiker et al.\ in~\cite{MOS2026}.
-Finally, the study of perfect matchings was recently extended to octagonal snake graphs by A.~Ciliberti in~\cite{AC2025}.

-\textbf{Several ways to approach Markov numbers.} There are four natural approaches to defining and studying Markov numbers:

-\begin{itemize} \item \textbf{Minima of forms (classical):} Here we consider the original definition by A.~Markov, which is closely related to the geometry of numbers.